General Resources

 Step 1: Initial Review

 - Timeline: The Grievance Liaison reviews submissions within 21 business days.
+Timelines may be extended during university holiday periods and summer months.

 - Assessment: The Grievance Liaison will then determine whether the grievance falls under CBE jurisdiction or requires further action.
 If the grievance needs to be directed to university-level reporting, the liaison will guide the student on the appropriate steps and channels.

-Step 2: Assignment Cases are assigned to relevant offices or personnel, based on appropriate action needed, such as:
+Cases are assigned to relevant offices or personnel, based on appropriate action needed, such as:

 - The CBE Academic Affairs Office.